Portable-Network-Archive/Portable-Network-Archive-Specification/compression_algorithms/index.md

 ### 5.1.
 Deflate

-PNA compression method (the only compression method presently defined for PNA) specifies deflate/inflate compression with a sliding window of at most 32768 bytes.
+PNA compression method 0 specifies deflate/inflate compression with a sliding window of at most 32768 bytes.
 Deflate compression is an LZ77 derivative used in zip, gzip, pkzip, and related programs.
 Extensive research has been done supporting its patent-free status.
 Portable C implementations are freely available.

 Deflate-compressed datastreams within PNA are stored in the "zlib" format, which has the structure: